SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-display-templates.md

 - Open one of the four folders in the **Display Templates** folder.

     > **Note:**
       > The folder you choose depends on the type of display template you want to use.
 For example, if your site uses cross-site publishing, copy a display template from the **Content Web Parts** folder.
-For more information, see [Display template reference in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/jj944947.aspx).
+For more information, see [Display template reference in SharePoint](http://technet.microsoft.com/en-us/library/jj944947.aspx).
 - Copy the HTML file for an existing display template that's similar to what you want.
 The exact location that you copy the file to does not matter, as long as it is in the **Master Page Gallery**.